Beat 'em up: Earliest beat 'em ups (mid-1980s)

 Kung-Fu Master (known as Spartan X in Japan), designed by Takashi Nishiyama and released by Irem in 1984, laid the foundations for side-scrolling beat 'em ups.
 It simplified the combat system of Karate Champ, while adding numerous enemies along a side-scrolling playfield.
 The game was based on two Hong Kong martial arts films: Jackie Chan's Wheels on Meals (1984), known as Spartan X in Japan (where the game was a tie-in), and Bruce Lee's Game of Death, the latter inspiring the five end-of-level boss fights and the plot structure, variations of which were used in subsequent scrolling beat 'em ups.
 Nishiyama, who had previously created the side-scrolling shooter Moon Patrol (1982), combined a shoot 'em up gameplay rhythm with fighting elements when he designed Kung-Fu Master.
 The game was also distinctive for its use of health meters, for both the player character and each boss.
 Another 1984 release, Bruce Lee, combined multi-player, multi-character combat with traditional collecting, platform and puzzle gameplay.
 Later that year, Karateka combined the one-on-one fight sequences of Karate Champ with the freedom of movement in Kung-Fu Master, and it successfully experimented with adding plot to its fighting action.
 It was also among the first martial arts games to be successfully developed for and ported across different home systems.
 Sega's My Hero (1985) adopted the gameplay format of Kung-Fu Master, but changing the more traditional martial arts setting to a more contemporary urban city environment with street gangs.

 Nekketsu Kōha Kunio-kun, developed by Technōs Japan and released in 1986 in Japan, introduced the belt scroll format, allowing both vertical and horizontal movement along a side-scrolling environment, while also popularizing street brawling in the genre.
-Created by Yoshihisa Kishimoto, game was inspired by his own teenage high school years getting into daily fights, along with Bruce Lee's martial arts film Enter the Dragon.
+Created by Yoshihisa Kishimoto, the game was inspired by his own teenage high school years getting into daily fights, along with Bruce Lee's martial arts film Enter the Dragon.
 The Western adaptation Renegade (released the same year) added an underworld revenge plot that proved more popular with gamers than the principled combat sport of other martial arts games.
 Renegade set the standard for future beat 'em up games as it introduced the ability to move both horizontally and vertically.
-It also introduced the use of combo attacks; in contrast to earlier games, the opponents in Renegade and Double Dragon could take much more punishment, requiring a succession of punches, with the first hit temporarily immobilizing the enemy, making him unable to defend himself against successive punches.
-Rather than one-hit kills, the player needed to hit enemies multiple times, "beating them up," in order to defeat them.
+It also introduced the use of combo attacks, and in contrast to earlier games, the opponents in Renegade and Double Dragon could take much more punishment.
+This required a succession of punches, with the first hit temporarily immobilizing the enemy, who would then be rendered defenseless against subsequent punches.
+Rather than one-hit kills, the player needed to strike enemies multiple times, "beating them up", in order to defeat them.
 Compared to earlier side-scrollers, the environment was expanded to a scrolling arena-like space, while the combat system was more highly developed, with the player able to punch, kick, grab, charge, throw and stomp enemies.